Focus (linguistics): Prominence and meaning

 Focus directly affects the semantics, or meaning, of a sentence.
 Different ways of pronouncing the sentence affects the meaning or what the speaker intends to convey.
 Focus distinguishes one interpretation of a sentence from other interpretations of the same sentence that do not differ in word order but may differ in the way in which the words are taken to relate to one another.
 To see the effects of focus on meaning, consider the following examples:

 (6) John only introduced Bill to SUE.

 In (6), accent is placed on Sue.
 There are two readings of (6) – broad focus shown in (7) and narrow focus shown in (8):

 (7) John only [introduced Bill to SUE] _{f}.

 (8) John only introduced Bill to [SUE] _{f}.

 The meaning of (7) can be summarized as the only thing John did was introduce Bill to Sue.
 The meaning of (8) can be summarized as the only person to whom John introduced Bill is Sue.

 In both (7) and (8), focus is associated with the focus sensitive expression only.
 This is known as association with focus.
-The class of focus sensitive expressions in which focus can be associated with includes exclusives (only, just) non-scalar additives (merely, too) scalar additives (also, even), particularlizers (in particular, for example), intensifiers, quantificational adverbs, quantificational determiners, sentential connectives, emotives, counterfactuals, superlatives, negation and generics.
+The class of focus sensitive expressions which focus can be associated with includes exclusives (only, just) non-scalar additives (merely, too) scalar additives (also, even), particularizers (in particular, for example), intensifiers, quantificational adverbs, quantificational determiners, sentential connectives, emotives, counterfactuals, superlatives, negation and generics.
 It is claimed that focus operators must c-command their focus.